Recruitment & Selection Regulation

 - 8.4.1 Those involved in the assessment process will include an external representative proposed by the Faculty/Division Head.
 The external representative must be impartial and disinterested, with relevant expertise.

-- 8.4.2 The Faculty/Division Head and the HR Director will propose the other members of the assessment process to ensure a balance in experience, skills, roles and a diversity of representation, e.g. gender.
+- 8.4.2 The Faculty/Division Head and the Director of Human Resources will propose the other members of the assessment process to ensure a balance in experience, skills, roles and a diversity of representation, e.g. gender.

 - 8.4.3 All members of the assessment process will be approved by the accountable officer.